Adam Pollack can obtain expungement of various misdemeanors throughout the entire state of Iowa.

 Expungement of charges that were deferred

 If you received a deferred judgment, typically you are required to be on probation for at least a year for non-felonies, two years for felonies.
 However, oftentimes, for misdemeanors, the judges will expunge your record after six or seven months if you have everything complete by then and have no new law violations.
+Under current Iowa law, once a deferred judgment has been expunged, it is removed from the public Iowa Courts online website, BUT, it still remains present in a background check that you authorize – listed as a non conviction, but the charge still will show up nevertheless.

 Writing